 Instead of ignoring the problem, be a part of the solution.
 Always pack out your own trash, but while you are cleaning up camp why not do a survey of the area and pick up trash that other’s had left behind?
 I’ve picked up some skanky things from established car camping spots including a moldy pillow and a plastic water bottle filled with chew spit.
 However, if I didn’t clean it up who would?
 Remember, your mother doesn’t follow you around, so clean up after yourself.

 Want to up your hiking game?
-Check out my Ultimate Guide to Hiking.
+Check out these resources:

 Use What is Already Established

 Using previously established campsites, for both car camping and backpacking, helps to minimize further impact to our environment.
 I have yet to be on the trail in the backcountry and see zero established campsites.
 There are always a few existing sites.
 If there are zero options and the sun is rapidly setting then choose a spot that has barren land.
 Don’t bother with a fire ring, and try to keep your camp as small as possible.
 Try not to camp within 200 feet of a source of water, such as a stream or lake, to avoid disrupting the ecosystem.

 As far as trails are concerned, stay on designated trails.
 If you are worried about getting wet or muddy, consider buying a pair of gaiters for wet terrain.
 There are times where a trail simply doesn’t exist.
 Many of the peaks I climb require travel over high alpine terrain.
 This ecosystem is delicate and extra care should be taken when traveling.
 When traveling in a group, if possible, disperse to minimize any impact.
 Try not to step on flowers or budding vegetation.
 This is nearly impossible here in Colorado, but if you are making a conscious effort to think about where you are stepping, it does help.

 Get Your Free Hiking Gear List and Hiking Planner!